A Narrowband Fully-Analog Multi-Antenna Transmitter: Non-ideal considerations and normalization framework

 \begin{remark} In the ideal lossless case, the injected tone power equals the delivered antenna-port power, so $\Pin=P$; in the non-ideal case we distinguish $\Pin$ (injected) from $P_{\mathrm{ant,tot}}$ (delivered). \end{remark}

-\paragraph*{Compute-excluded fully-digital baseline (front-end only):} For power benchmarking at the same conducted antenna-port boundary $P_{\mathrm{ant,tot}}$ in \eqref{eq:common_delivered_power_def}, we use a compute-excluded fully-digital RF-front-end DC-power model anchored to OTS/COTS component data.
+For power benchmarking at the same conducted antenna-port boundary $P_{\mathrm{ant,tot}}$ in \eqref{eq:common_delivered_power_def}, we use a compute-excluded fully-digital RF-front-end DC-power model anchored to COTS component data.
 To keep \Cref{sec:nonideal_framework} focused on the passive-network normalization and delivered-power boundary, the fully-digital baseline model statement and the sub-6\,GHz coefficient derivation used in \Cref{sec:numerical_results} are provided in Appendix~\ref{app:fd_sub6_model}.